J-Div-2022-2023-Even/Repo-03/README.md

 #### Description:

 This bot provides a fast and effective way to deliver items to inaccessible places.
-For example, it can quickly deliver items to soldiers in the forest or deliver food and other necessities to people in need.
+For example, it can quickly deliver items to soldiers in the forest or deliver food and other necessities to people in face of disaster.

 #### Screenshots:
 ##### Beginning Motivation